 But in what sense the Lord take good pleasure in his creation?
 The answer is right there, all that He created does exactly what He ordained them to be and to do, which demonstrates his power, wisdom and beauty.
 And here this answers our second question, “How can God take pleasure in His creation and not be an idolater? “

-So when the Psalmist said that may the Lord rejoice in his work it is as sure as the fact that the glory of the Lord endures forever.
+So when the Psalmist said that “may the Lord rejoice in his work”, it is as sure as the fact that the glory of the Lord endures forever.
 Therefore we can say that God does in fact take pleasure in his creation.
 But how then the psalmist support this prayer?
-Where does he find confidence that God will in fact answer this prayer and that God does and will do it?
-In answering this questions you will be able to see as well that the reason he takes delight in them is that they reflect his glory.
+Where does he find confidence that God will in fact answer this prayer, and that God does and will do it?
+In answering this questions you will also be able to see that the reason he takes delight in them is that they reflect his glory.

 First, in verse 32, it says, “who looks on the earth and it trembles, who touches the mountains and they smoke!”
-This verse is not merely telling us who the Lord is, it providing the ground why He rejoices in his works.
-All creation, in this case, massive land masses obey Him.
+This verse is not merely telling us who the Lord is.
+The psalmist is giving the reason why God rejoices in his works.
+All creation, in this case, massive land masses, obey Him.
 When God says let there be earthquake, or volcanic eruptions, they obey.
-Which demonstrates his power, and therefore his glory.
+God’s ability to command nature demonstrates his power, and therefore his glory.

 Second, verses 24-30 is another ground for God’s delight in his creation.
 We can see at least two attributes of God mentioned here, one is explicitly mentioned in verse 24, namely wisdom, “O Lord, how manifold are your works!
 In wisdom have you made them all; the earth is full of your creatures.”
-The second is omnipotence, which is implied in the word “manifold” and the fact that God made them all.
+The second is the scope or extent of his sovereign rule and power, which is implied in the word “manifold” and the fact that God made them all.
 Isn’t it the point of verses 25-26, “Here is the sea, great and wide, which teems with creatures innumerable, living things both small and great.
 There go the ships, and Leviathan, which you formed to play in it.”
 This is meant to show the bigness and power of God.